 From an educational perspective, the purpose of electric trains for younger children is to help them develop hand-eye coordination.
 They do this by learning to control the speed and direction of travel of their train.
 Also, this is a recommended practice for children with autism.

 Wooden Push Trains

-Children under five thrive on push toy trains.
-Brio, Lego trains, and the Thomas the Tank Engine toys are popular choices.
+Children under 5 thrive on push toy trains.
+Brio, Lego, and Thomas the Tank Engine toys are popular choices.
 Thomas the Tank Engine is pretty much the rock star of toy trains for younger children.
 There are a lot of Thomas toy train products available.
 Children can spend hours laying out these tracks and pushing these wooden trains.

 03 of 11